andrewhathaway/Winterfell/README.md

-input            | Assigned to the inputs for types `textInput`, `textareaInput`, `emailInput` and `passwordInput` select           | Assigned to the `selectInput` select-element file             | Assigned to the `fileInput` file-element checkbox         | Assigned to the `checkboxOptionsInput` and `checkboxInput` checkbox-input checkboxList     | Assigned the to UL wrapped around the checkbox items in `checkboxOptionsInput` checkboxListItem | Assigned to the LI inside of the `checkboxList` mentioned above
+input            | Assigned to the inputs for types `textInput`, `textareaInput`, `emailInput` and `passwordInput` select           | Assigned to the `selectInput` select-element file             | Assigned to the `fileInput` file-element checkboxInput    | The div that wraps around the `checkboxInput` checkbox         | Assigned to the `checkboxOptionsInput` and `checkboxInput` checkbox-input checkboxList     | Assigned the to UL wrapped around the checkbox items in `checkboxOptionsInput` checkboxListItem | Assigned to the LI inside of the `checkboxList` mentioned above